This article contains affiliate links. Please read my disclosure for more info.

 But what if you are not allowed to screw or drill holes especially if you rent the house or room where you can’t drill holes.

-Even if you own the place, your parents might not allow you to hang anything on the wall.
+Even if you own the place, your parents or someone else might not allow you to hang anything on the wall.
 This happened to my friend as her parents worried the drilling might affect the wiring inside the wall.

 Therefore, the ugly adhesive residue is still stuck on the wall.
 Here’s the picture:

-Note: If you have any tips on removing it, I’ll greatly appreciate your inputs in the comments area below.
+Note: If you have any tips on removing it, I’ll greatly appreciate your inputs!

 Anyway, this is a lesson learned.